-Recently named one of the New Seven Natural Wonders of the World, Halong Bay is a breathtaking destination that is sure to please.
-Located on the Western side of the Gulf of Tonkin in Northeastern Vietnam.
+Recently named one of the New Seven Natural Wonders of the World, Halong Bay is a breathtaking destination that won’t disappoint.
+But navigating the ridiculous amount of cruise options can be

 The name Halong means “descending dragon.”
 The legend says, the dragons were sent there by gods to protect Vietnam from invaders.
 The dragons spit jades and jewels to the sea and afterwords they turned into the islets and islands.
 These islands created a protective wall to shield against enemies.

 This ring of limestone islands and islets, numbering in the thousands, and topped by rainforests are a remarkable site.
 The emerald waters and floating villages make Junk boat or kayak tours a must for any Vietnam itinerary.

 By the way, they call their boats “Junks,” in case you were wondering.

 - Mostly dry weather and getting warming as summer approaches.
 This makes for an ideal time since it’s getting warm but without the summer rain.
 For some this time might be a little too cold for swimming.